Synthetic Data Vault

 Parameters

-• randomize: A boolean that controls the determinism of the random subset
+• fixed_seed: A boolean that controls the determinism of the random subset

-• (default) True: Different random data will be imported every time you call the function
+• (default) False: Different random data will be imported every time you call the function

-• False: The same data will be imported every time you import
+• True: The same data will be imported every time you import

 • verbose: A boolean describing whether to print out details about the progress of the import